 In response to a question from Village Attorney Smith, Mr. Steiner stated that the existing height of the parking garage is approximately 44 feet and will increase by 10 feet to approximately 54 feet.
-In response to a follow up question from Village Attorney, Mr. Steiner said the exact dimensions are located in the application under Section 8, Sheet ANT-1.
+In response to a follow up question from Village Attorney, Mr. Steiner said the exact dimensions are located in the application under Section 8, on the page labeled ANT-1.